aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/get-range-with-external-links/_index.md

 - [**ReferredArea.startColumn**](https://reference.aspose.com/cells/javascript-cpp/referredarea/#startColumn--): The start column of the area
 - [**ReferredArea.startRow**](https://reference.aspose.com/cells/javascript-cpp/referredarea/#startRow--): The start row of the area

-The sample code given below demonstrates the use of [**Name.referredAreas(boolean)**](https://reference.aspose.com/cells/javascript-cpp/name/#referredAreas-boolean-) method to get Ranges with external links.
+The sample code given below demonstrates the use of the [**Name.referredAreas(boolean)**](https://reference.aspose.com/cells/javascript-cpp/name/#referredAreas-boolean-) method to get ranges with external links.

 ## **Sample Code**